cglynn001/CapstoneResources/README.md

 # CapstoneResources
-This repo is for holding resources for my senior research project
+This repo is for holding resources for my senior research project.